Charters Reports Reviews Shop Text Us (305) 209-5594

 If I’m calling it this morning:

-1. Go today — the “chaotic” wind sounds dramatic but means nothing at 1-foot seas on the reef.
-Today is fishable, comfortable, and the improving trend is unmistakable
+1. Go today.
+The “chaotic” wind sounds dramatic but means nothing at 1-foot seas on the reef.
+Today is fishable and comfortable, and the improving trend is clear

-2. Reef is the call — yellowtails and muttons carry the highest confidence.
-The 7:39 AM low to 12:50 PM incoming window is your golden hours
+2. Reef is the call.
+Yellowtails and muttons carry the highest confidence.
+The 7:39 AM low into the 12:50 PM incoming is your golden window

-3. Consider an offshore look — Gulf Stream reachable at 10 miles off Alligator, 6 miles off Molasses.
-2-3 foot offshore seas are manageable.
+3. Consider an offshore look.
+Gulf Stream reachable at 10 miles off Alligator and 6 miles off Molasses.
+The 2-3 foot offshore seas are manageable.
 Just don’t burn the fuel without seeing bait or color change

-4. Work the afternoon incoming tide — 12:50 PM high should fire up the reef bite
+4. Work the afternoon incoming tide.
+The 12:50 PM high should fire up the reef bite

-5. Backcountry is a real play — Florida Bay is smooth and the negative low at 9:32 PM will stack fish in channels
+5. Backcountry is a real play.
+Florida Bay is smooth, and the negative low at 9:32 PM will stack fish in the channels

 Short-Range Outlook